 Is 2 days in Rome enough?

-There is only one answer to that and it’s a big fat no. Rome is like an open-air museum, and it has so much to do and see that I don’t think a week would be enough to experience it all and get under the skin of the city.
+There is only one answer to that and it’s a big fat NO. Rome is not only one of the most beautiful cities in Italy, but it is also like an open-air museum, and it has so much to do and see that I don’t think a week would be enough to experience it all and get under the skin of the city.
 However, in my opinion there is so much historical sightseeing you can do in a short period of time before you get saturated.